Eleventy Plugin Baseline

 Tips

 • Every localized page should set both translationKey and lang in front matter.
+Without translationKey, the page won’t appear in translation collections.

-• Keep your default-language page present; it powers the x-default alternate.
+• Keep your default-language page present — it powers the x-default alternate.

-• See the “Multilingual Site” tutorial for a step-by-step setup and hreflang examples.
+• See Build a Multilingual Baseline Site for a step-by-step setup with hreflang examples.

 Previous: head-core